RonNewcomb/AngularComponents/README.md

 ## &lt;shared-calendar&gt;

 For our calendar needs we originally used FullCalendar, a js library with an Angular wrapper.
 But much as with the D3 library's pie chart, we encountered performance problems with hundreds of items on the calendar.
-We also didn't required a lot of FullCalendar's other functionality, such as events that stretch over multiple days.
+We also didn't require much of FullCalendar's other functionality, such as events that stretch over multiple days.

 So I wrote a new calendar component from scratch.
 The `ng-template` between the opening and closing `<shared-calendar>` tags is the code how each event should be displayed.